 The Great Heist Ending, Explained

 Netflix’s ‘The Great Heist’ follows the story of a group of thieves who come together to pull off the biggest heist in history.
 They come up with what seems like a simple plan, depending entirely on the timing, apart from the reliability of everyone involved in it.
-The show gives us a complete context of the event that kickstarts the idea of the grand heist, rolling into the day when it actually takes place, and then, focusing on the aftermath of it.
+The show gives us a complete context of the event that kickstarts the idea of the grand heist, rolling into the day when it actually takes place and then focusing on the aftermath of it.
 Safe to say, the business of bank heists is not nearly as glamorous as a lot of movies and TV shows have made it out to be.
 The ending of ‘The Great Heist’ says it all.
 If you haven’t seen the show yet, head over to Netflix.
 SPOILERS AHEAD

 Plot Summary

 Chayo is the owner of a jewelry shop but is under a lot of debt.
 He plans a con to pay his way out of the situation, but it does not work out and he becomes all the more desperate.
 An old connection tells him about the plan of a heist that would make him enough money to not worry for the rest of his life.
-He brings together a team, experts in their fields, to steal from Colombia’s Bank of the Republic.
+He brings together a team of experts in their fields to steal from Colombia’s Bank of the Republic.

 From getting funded by a dangerous criminal organization to getting the cops on his payroll, Chayo is ready to do whatever it takes to make his heist a success.
 Some unforeseen situation leads to some minor hitches, but overall, the plan works out.
 It is later that the team discovers that their troubles have only just begun.